sockmaster27/svader/CONTRIBUTING.md

 ```

 When using VS Code, the workspace is set up to automatically run this formatting on every save, as long as you have the recommended [Prettier extension](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) installed.
+The linting errors will also be displayed inline if the [ESLint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) is installed.

 ## Licensing